Lesson 3: Room By Room

 This idea reminds me of the KonMari Method from The Magic of Tidying Up.
 The entire process is built on the principle of gathering your belongings by category and keeping only what truly sparks joy.
 When you’re done, your home is filled with things you love.

-A new wall color, a few colorful pillows & some fun coffee table books can transform a space!
+1. Living Room Refresh: A new wall color, a few colorful pillows & some fun coffee table books can transform a space!

+2. Style A Dresser Or Nightstand: Don’t underestimate the power of styling.
 Swap out your lamp for a colorful one (or paint the base!), stack a few colorful coffee table books, and add a plant.
 You could also hang or lean some art against the wall for an easy, impactful update.

 This can be anything: